MESH-Model/MESH-Scripts/Pre-Processing/Driving_data/ForcingDatasetsForMESHScripts/ReadMe.md

 This is a top-level document; each dataset is further described in README files and papers in their storage locations mentioned on the Wiki page. **Disclaimer: It is the responsibility of the user to make sure that the data processing is correct and that the scripts work correctly for the basin provided.**

-- To run MESH, 7 variables are needed at sub-daily time step (see Meteorological Input).
+- To run MESH, 7 variables are needed at sub-daily time step (see the [Meteorological Input page](https://wiki.usask.ca/display/MESH/Meteorological+Input)).
 - Any bugs or questions can be directed to Mohamed Elshamy @mee067.
 - The scripts provided process one variable at a time.
   - One can easily parallelize by invoking several instances of MATLAB and changing the variable being processed.